dlawton20-devops/testcapi/metal3-vm-setup/VMLAB/FIX-DEPLOY-KERNEL-RAMDISK.md

 **Ironic needs deploy kernel and ramdisk images to provision nodes.** These are typically downloaded automatically, but if missing, you need to configure Ironic to download them or provide them manually.

+**Important**: Deploy kernel/ramdisk are generally **OS-agnostic** - they're used to boot nodes during provisioning and should work with any target OS (Ubuntu, CentOS, etc.).
+However, for best compatibility, use **Metal3 ironic-image releases** which are designed to be OS-agnostic.

 ## 🔍 What Are deploy_kernel and deploy_ramdisk?

 These are special boot images that Ironic uses during provisioning: